-What is the best time to harvest honey?
+When is the best time to harvest honey?
 Is there a danger to harvesting too early?
 Or too late?

-Generally speaking there is a long window of time for harvesting honey, but there are a few common mistakes to avoid.
+Generally speaking, there is a long window of time for harvesting honey, but there are a few common mistakes to avoid.
 Before we talk about how to extract honey, think about getting your timing right.

 You can harvest ripe honey frames any time during the summer, although most beekeepers prefer to process the frames all at once toward the end of summer, for reasons of efficiency.
 As long as a frame contains only fully capped honey cells, the whole frame is completely ripe and ready for extraction.
-However, be careful not to pull frames that have any uncapped cells glistening with uncured nectar, or you may have problems with watery honey that is prone to spoiling.
+However, be careful not to pull frames that have any uncapped cells glistening with uncured nectar, or you may have problems with watery honey, which is prone to spoiling.

-Conversely, if you wait too long for harvest then you may run out of the hot days that make honey harvesting go smoothly.
+Conversely, if you wait too long to harvest then you may run out of the hot days that make honey harvesting go smoothly.
 Ideally, you should pick a hot day in August or September to process your honey.

 How do you get the bees out of the honey supers?